Introduction to Engineering Design (IED)

 Throughout the course students learn about manufacturing processes and systems.
 This course culminates with a capstone project where students design, build, program, and present a manufacturing system model capable of creating a product.

-Intro to Robotics
+Intro to Electronics and Robotics

 Intro to Robotics is a one semester, one block course that introduces eager students to the world of robotics.